Evaluation and LLM-Guided Learning of ICD Coding Rationales: Experiments and Result Analysis

-\paragraph{Naive Rationales: Are Linked Entities Sufficient to Serve as Rationales?} The performance of directly linked entities ranks in the middle among the three types of rationales.
+\paragraph{Naive Rationales: \textit{Are Linked Entities Sufficient to Serve as Rationales?}} The performance of directly linked entities ranks in the middle among the three types of rationales.
 However, its actual matching quality is underestimated, as the entity linking and MIMIC-IV ICD-10 dataset use different coding schemes despite referring to the same clinical mentions.
-For instance, in sample HADM ID: 24813967, all occurrences of `\textit{fall}' are assigned `\textit{R29.6 – Repeated falls}', whereas MIMIC-IV ICD-10 labels the case with `\textit{W01.0XXA – Fall on same level from slipping, tripping and stumbling without subsequent striking against object, initial encounter}'. \textbf{In conclusion, directly linked entities can serve as rationales to a certain extent.}
+For instance, in sample HADM ID: 24813967, all occurrences of `\textit{fall}' are assigned `\textit{R29.6 – Repeated falls}', whereas MIMIC-IV ICD-10 labels the case with `\textit{W01.0XXA – Fall on same level from slipping, tripping and stumbling without subsequent striking against object, initial encounter}'. \textit{In conclusion, directly linked entities can serve as rationales to a certain extent.} \paragraph{Strong Rationales: \textit{Can LLMs Generate High-Quality Rationales?}} \textit{The Gemini 2-Flash model achieves the highest performance among all comparisons.} However, both more cost‑effective local LLaMA-3.3 models deliver competitive results, with only a minor drop observed in the quantized variant AWQ.
+Importantly, the AWQ requires significantly fewer computational resources-approximately 40 GB of memory, compared to the Instruct model.